theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

             (attributeValues
              |> Seq.forall (fun (a,b) -> layoutToWidth a = b))

-Symbol `pairs` in line 4 is bound to sequence of pairs of input * output objects, filtered to only those which have `@@layout` attribute (don't fall into the default setting).
+Symbol `pairs` in line 4 is bound to sequence of pairs of input * output objects, filtered to only those which have `@@layout` attribute (which don't fall back to the default layout).
 This sequence is then mapped in lines 6-9 to a pair of input's `@@layout` and outputs's `@@WIDTH` attributes.
-Finally, in lines 11-13, with the help of `Seq.forall` and `layoutToWidth` helper function, all pairs are checked for having correct width.
+Finally, in lines 11-13, with the help of `Seq.forall` and `layoutToWidth` helper function, all pairs are checked for correct width.

+At first the test may seem needless, because it concerns a simple mapping from one value to another.
+In practice however it turned out quite useful mainly for __regression__ purposes, whereas restructuring the code or introducing new features could break this property.

 ## Shrinker

+Another important concept of property-based testing is shrinking.
+In short, shrinkers allow to find __minimal input__ which fails the test.
+Let's consider the property which checked proper "boldness" of a piece of text.
+If we spoil code which turns on the `@@BOLD` attribute, that property could fail for example on following input:

     [lang=xml]
     <topic>